Patrick Crayton: Dallas Cowboys

 In 2005, he had an unexpected success, following injuries to wide receivers higher up the depth chart.
 He outperformed Quincy Morgan in preseason, leading to Morgan's release.
 In his first game of the season, Crayton continued his solid play with six receptions for 89 yards and one touchdown.
 However, he sustained a broken ankle on October 16 against the New York Giants, and was unable to return to full form until December 24.

 The 2006 season brought Crayton back to renewed prominence, especially when the Cowboys switched quarterbacks mid-season to Tony Romo. he recorded his first 100-yard game against the Arizona Cardinals while filling in for an injured Terry Glenn.
 Head Coach Bill Parcells had said that Crayton possessed the best hands on the team.
 In the Wildcard playoff game against the Seattle Seahawks, Crayton had a diving touchdown reception in a losing effort.

 In 2007, he filled in at the second receiver spot while Terry Glenn was rehabbing from a knee injury.
 On December 27, Crayton was rewarded for his efforts with a four-year contract extension worth $14 million.
 Crayton finish with 697 receiving yards, 7 touchdowns and had developed a reputation around the league as a vocal player.
-In the divisional round, where Dallas lost to the eventual Super Bowl XLII Champions, New York Giants, he dropped a pass that would have resulted in a critical first down.
+In the divisional round, where Dallas lost to the eventual Super Bowl XLII Champions, New York Giants, he dropped a pass that would have resulted in a critical first down if not a touchdown.

 In 2008, Crayton started seven-of-16 games played and was replaced by Roy Williams in the starting position after he arrived from the Detroit Lions in week 5.
 By the end of the season Crayton had caught 39 passes for 550 yards and four touchdowns - which tied for second on the team with Jason Witten.
 He also finished with 15 punt returns for 143 yards while sharing that role with Adam "Pacman" Jones.

 In 2009, he was again the number two receiver alongside Williams after the Cowboys released Terrell Owens.
 He would return to a backup role after Miles Austin had a break-out game against the Kansas City Chiefs.
 Crayon started 6 out of the 16 games and caught 37 passes for 622 yards, averaging a career-high 16.8 yards per reception, including a career long 80 yard touchdown reception in Week one against the Tampa Bay Buccaneers.
 He had 5 touchdowns receptions (third on the team) and scored his first career punt return touchdown in week 7 at Atlanta, which earned him NFC Special Teams Player of the Week honors.
 He followed it up with his second touchdown return in a week later against the Seattle Seahawks.
 Crayton finished with 36 punt returns for 437 yards and 2 touchdowns (tied with DeSean Jackson for first in the league punt return touchdowns) with a long of 82 yards which are all career highs.